Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </tbody>
 </table>

 I set 80% of the observations as training data, and 20% as test data.
-I use

 #### Logistic regression

 I include all features and their interactions in logistic regression.
 The reason for including interactions is a lunch on Monday may be different from a lunch on Saturday, depending on my class schedule.
-Similar for interactions between `meal` and `semester`, etc.
+Similar for interactions between `meal` and `semester`, etc. I use softmax function to handle 3 classes in the outcome variable.
-The outcome variable has 3 classes, so I use softmax function.

 #### Lasso regularization